National team to compete at FIDE Online Olympiad

 By Laman Ismayilova

 Azerbaijani chess team will take part in FIDE Online Olympiad.
-The chess players will compete tn the "Top Division", which includes 40 teams.
+The chess players will compete in the "Top Division", which includes 40 teams.

 The national team includes chess players Shakhriyar Mamedyarov, Teymur Rajabov, Gunay Mammadzade, Gulnar Mammadova, Vugar Asadli and Khanum Balacayeva.